arnguyen140/Pokemon-FireRed-Battle-AI/README.md

 Progress:
 <br />
+11/24/23
-AI can currently do single battles, but there is no double battle support for the AI (yet).
+AI can currently do single battles (apart from tutorial battle), but there is no double battle support for the AI (yet).

+6/28/24
+AI can play the tutorial battle.